|On this page…|

 Consider disabling virus checking software and Internet security applications on your system for the duration of the installation process.
 These applications can slow down or cause the installation process to appear to become unresponsive (hang).

 You only need to install the license manager once at a site.
 For information about installing MathWorks software on clients, see Install MathWorks Software on Client Systems in Network Configurations.

-Download the installer from the MathWorks website or locate your MathWorks DVD.
+Download the installer from the MathWorks website or locate your MATLAB DVD.

 When you select an installer on the website, you receive the files that the installer needs to run on your selected platform, not the product files.
 Run the installer to select products that you want to install on the computer where you are logged in.
 The installer downloads the products that it needs from MathWorks, if necessary.

 Start the installer.
 The method you use to start the installer depends on your platform and whether you download the installer from the MathWorks website or use a DVD.

 Downloaded installer file — If you click Run when you select the installer on the MathWorks website, the installer starts automatically.
 If you saved the installer instead, double-click the self-extracting installer file in the folder where you saved it.
 The name of the self-extracting installer file is matlab_release_$ARCH, where release is the release you are installing (for example R2014b) and $ARCH is the selected architecture.